Automated Text Analytics

 User Permissions

-To build a topic model using AI, you need the AI Text Analytics user permission enabled for your account.
+To build a topic model using AI, you need the Automated Text Analytics user permission enabled for your account.
 If this permission is disabled, the “Text Analytics” section will not appear in your navigation menu.

 Supported Data